kazoo-classic/kazoo/applications/konami/doc/transfer.md

 _Konami:_ A Kazoo application that listens to digits in active calls and detects pre-programmed patters which are associated with actions.

 ### Purpose
-The purpose is of this project is to allow callers to preform an attended transfer from their mobile device.
+The purpose is of this project is to allow callers to preform an attended or blind transfer from their mobile device, or other SIP endpoint that does not support native SIP transfer.

 ### Non-Goals